-Maidstone is identified as a Transport Hub in the Regional Strategy (South East Plan).
+Maidstone town is the County town for Kent and a key transport hub.
 This implies that it is seen as a focus for transport movements in this part of Kent and the interchange between various modes of transport, and thus has a wider role than just the delivery of its own housing and employment targets.
 It emphasises the need for the transport and travel strategy that will support the LDF Core Strategy to be coordinated with the transport and development aspirations of neighbouring planning authorities, and for cooperation between the Borough, County Council, the Highways Agency (responsible for the M20), and the bus and rail operators.
 The eventual Hub package of measures will be developed on the principle that would look at the improvement of highway capacity on its own as a last resort.
 Government policy expects; that sustainable spatial planning of new development will reduce the need for travel (i.e. large new housing sites should be accompanied by employment, schools, shops etc. within easy walking and cycling distance); the management of future demand for travel downwards (by making it more difficult or expensive to travel by car); the more efficient management of existing roads (i.e. better co-ordination of traffic signals etc.); and investment in sustainable transport improvements (bus lanes, cycle routes, interchange with rail services).